m-a-leclercq/es-license-checker/README.md

 python main.py --es-url https://localhost:9200
 ```

-Each time you run the script, a `consolidated_license_usage.yaml` file will be created / updated with the list of `.yml` files that were inspected and the total number of licenses is then calculated.
+Each time you run the script, a `consolidated_license_usage.yaml` file will be created / updated with the list of `.yml` files that were inspected and the total number of billable nodes is then calculated.

 # CHANGELOG
+## v0.2.1
+- Wording changed for better clarity

 ## v0.2.0
 - Custom CA certificates can now be used for https.
 - New flag -g allows recalculating the global license usage without querying an elasticsearch cluster